-Subject Leader: Mrs Howe
+Subject Leader: Mrs Reynolds

 All classes follow the National Curriculum for the teaching of English.
 English comprises of reading, writing, grammar, spelling, phonics, handwriting and speaking and listening.
 These are taught through daily English lessons, Guided Reading sessions, and Phonics for Foundation Stage & Key Stage 1 and GAPS (Grammar, Punctuation & Spelling) for Key Stage 2.